StevenLAdler/spotify_playlist_maker/README.md

 # spotify_playlist_maker
-pulls song links from google sheets (from a google form) and makes spotify playlist
+pulls song links from google sheets (from a google form) and makes spotify playlist.

 ### 0. Google Sheet Setup